 Now take Voldemort, a problem child that he was, with all his shortcomings, and put him in an environment with zero moral instruction and an emphasis on outward discipline.
 Would he not learn “do as you will, just don’t get caught”? (“..never detected in open wrongdoing, although their seven years at Hogwarts were marked by a number of nasty incidents to which they were never satisfactorily linked” HBP p.
 362) Consider Dumbledore, who alone saw through Tom Riddle’s shell of likability, yet did nothing more than observe.

 By the age of 16, Voldemort had become the person he would be, and it was entirely too late to change that.
-He might spend the next many years recruiting followers, learning dark magics, and creating Horcruxes, but by age 16, he had become the deprived, cruel, amoral person.
-It is easier to blame him than to examine his circumstances, and see that many people shared in the guilt of him transforming into what he was in his journey from an astonishingly lonely, abandoned, unloved child to the monster he had become. (“At the same age as you (Harry) are now, give or take a few months, Tom Riddle was doing all he could to find out how to make himself immortal” HBP p.
+He might spend the next many years recruiting followers, learning Dark Magic, and creating Horcruxes, but by age 16, he had become a depraved, cruel, amoral person.
+It is easier to blame him than to examine his circumstances and see that many people shared in the guilt of him transforming into what he was in his journey from an astonishingly lonely, abandoned, unloved child to the monster he had become. (“At the same age as you (Harry) are now, give or take a few months, Tom Riddle was doing all he could to find out how to make himself immortal” HBP p.
 499; “..the wizard so determined to evade death that he would be prepared to murder many times, rip his soul repeatedly, so as to store it in many, separately concealed Horcruxes” HBP p.
 500)

 Is it really right to blame him for letting his deepest fear – the fear of death – run away from him?
 After all, at 16, the age when his classmates were dreaming of teenage crushes and racing brooms, would he really be mature enough to contemplate the nature of life and death, and the “incomparable power of a soul that is untarnished and whole”?
 HBP p.
 511

 As a matter of fact, one person did.
 Bellatrix Lestrange.
 Now, there’s little doubt that she loved Voldemort.
 But what exactly were his feeling in this matter?
-We have established that Voldemort, even as a depraved being that he had become, was capable of affection.
-Isn’t it possible that acceptance might have been too tempting for him to resist, when freely given?
+We have established that Voldemort, even as the depraved being that he had become, was capable of affection.
+Isn’t it possible that acceptance might have been too tempting for him to resist when freely given?

 Bellatrix, a beautiful, wealthy, pure-blood witch, who had married a rich, pure-blood man, did not want her husband.
 She wanted Voldemort.
 A man so far gone down the path of evil, that he was not even human anymore.
 The man that few could look at without complete disgust and terror.
 The man who treated even his followers with abject cruelty.
 Yet she still wanted him.
 And isn’t love stronger when we love in spite of other opinions?
 It’s easy to love the likable, the kind, and the beautiful.
 Her love had no such easy path.
 That is why, to a person who knew little acceptance, it might have been irresistible.